 We first chose to sign on with a nationwide agency that offered both international and domestic adoptions.
 As we signed on for their domestic program, my husband and I filled out paperwork and had numerous long discussions about everything from acceptable drug exposure to which races we felt comfortable with.
 The question of open, semi-open, or closed adoptions had to be decided upon as well and we quickly found comfort in the idea of semi-open adoption, thinking we could handle filtered communication with a birth mother, so she could have the peace of mind of seeing her child grow up and never having to wonder if they were okay.
 We even said we were okay with a closed adoption, but not comfortable with a fully open one.
 Looking back, we made this choice without considering the child we’d be parenting.
-Open adoption was scary for numerous reasons, but we wondered if our child would love us in a less authentic way if we were being compared to a biological family.
+Open adoption was scary for numerous reasons, but we wondered if our child would love us less authentically if we were being compared to a biological family.

 Our egos kept us from putting our own fears aside.
-We finished our paperwork, completed our home study and waited alongside dozens of other families.
+We finished our paperwork, completed our home study, and waited alongside dozens of other families.
 I allowed my ego to get a little more bruised every day when I’d see another family chosen over us.
 I’d compare us to them in my mind, wondering why we weren’t appealing to potential birth parents, or how we were failing.

 Before our first open adoption, I didn’t realize the importance of devaluing our egos.

 After months and months of this, some friends mentioned an agency in Texas that specialized in helping infertile couples only.
 They just happened to only help families seeking open adoptions.
 For the first time, pushing my ego aside, I decided to give open adoption a deeper look.
-I found this agency’s website and discovered an online forum where adoptive parents, birth parents, and adoptees all came together to share their experiences, ideas and support.
+I found this agency’s website and discovered an online forum where adoptive parents, birth parents, and adoptees all came together to share their experiences, ideas, and support.
 Over the span of the next few weeks, I dove in and became immersed in this new world, both scared and excited at the same time.
-I could feel my mind opening as it remained hyperactive, causing me to lie awake in bed with what-ifs churning my mind and stomach, until I’d finally succumb and read more first-hand accounts on the agency’s forum.
+I could feel my mind opening as it remained hyperactive, causing me to lie awake in bed with what-ifs churning my mind and stomach until I’d finally succumb and read more first-hand accounts on the agency’s forum.

 Through these accounts, my ego became buried deeper and deeper underneath the stories of happy children with secure senses of self, birth parents who deeply loved their children, and adoptive parents who felt grateful and humble.
 We thought about it, prayed on it, and ultimately decided to do it!
 Still, the selfishness of wishing we could simply pretend a child we adopted was only ours crept in from time to time.
 We feared the hurt that would accompany knowing the birth family and seeing them daily in “our” child–-a constant reminder that we had to rely on someone else to make us parents and resurfacing feelings of failure from our infertility.
-We trusted that our minds had already broadened that much in the span of a few weeks and jumped in head first, having faith in ourselves to grow and mature in our thinking.
+We trusted that our minds had already broadened that much in the span of a few weeks and jumped in headfirst, having faith in ourselves to grow and mature in our thinking.
 We recognized our own selfishness and the healing we still had to do to be worthy of our future child and whatever family accompanied them.

 Again, we waited, but our egos continued to haunt us.
 Numerous situations fell through and, as we grieved, we continued to wonder why we weren’t good enough or what we’d done to deserve these losses.
-The need to constantly prove ourselves–-to our agency and to numerous expectant parents–-made us doubt our strength and our worth.
-I’m ashamed to say that was our primary concern, and only in the back of our mind was the thought that adoption in general is unfair to more people than us.
+The need to constantly prove ourselves–-to our agency and numerous expectant parents–-made us doubt our strength and our worth.
+I’m ashamed to say that was our primary concern, and only in the back of our mind was the thought that adoption, in general, is unfair to more people than us.
 In a perfect world, adoption would not need to exist.
 Everyone would be fertile and privileged (financially, mentally, circumstantially) enough to raise their children.
-Our loss was not the greatest loss in adoption.
-A birth parent’s loss is not the greatest loss in adoption.
+Our loss was not the greatest in adoption.
+A birth parent’s loss is not the greatest in adoption.
 It’s the child who experiences the greatest loss in adoption, a primal wound that can’t ever be fully healed.
 And by secretly hoping we might be able to pretend we were our child’s only parents, we would obviously be denying our child of a connection that would soften their loss and ameliorate the wound they’d always be so aware of.
-By opening our minds and our hearts, and by checking our ego at the door, we could give our child the gift of hearing why adoption had been a necessary solution to an impossible situation and something that was worth embracing together, our lives interwoven with both nature and nurture.
+By opening our minds and our hearts, and by checking our ego at the door, we could give our child the gift of hearing why adoption had been a necessary solution to an impossible situation and something worth embracing together, our lives are interwoven with both nature and nurture.